VladYashin/RAG/README.md

 Feel free to reach out and share your story with me!
 I'm just an email away.

 ## Contributions and Issues

 Feel free to fork this repository, contribute changes, or submit issues.

+## Looking for the Ideal Hosting Solution for Your Project?

+Give [DigitalOcean](https://m.do.co/c/d05f08187ba9) a try!
+I host all my projects, including RAG pipelines, bots, assistants, and this website, on DigitalOcean.

+In addition to receiving __**$200 in credit for over 60 days**__, you'll also enjoy an amazing development and deployment experience!

+I highly recommend it! 👍

 Peace!